edias/social-media/ReadMe.md

 ### Theming

-Support Dark and Light mode
+Support Dark and Light mode.

 ## Scenarios

-These are three possible scenarios/
+These are three possible scenarios.

 ### Success Scenario